COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-13/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Food & Drink.
 - **Mobile:** It is designed for mobile devices, so it will be accessible on both smartphones and tablets.
-- **Story:** Provide users with a digital cookbook, allowing them to access and create recipes.
+- **Story:** The idea of this app is pretty simple to the audience.
+It will provide users with a digital cookbook, allowing them to access and create recipes.
 This app aims to simplify the recipe management process and enhance the cooking experience for users.
+The people including our peers would be more than happy to find a recipe for almost any food they want to cook right on their phone.
 - **Market:** The market we will be targeting are those who enjoy cooking and want to organize and/or create recipes.
 This app can be used by chefs on all skill levels.
 - **Habit:** This app can become a habit for users that love to cook and want to find new recipes.
 Users will always be coming back to the app for numerous reasons; whether it is to scroll through a list of recipes, review one they tried, or even create their own.
 - **Scope:** The app's scope includes basic functions like browsing, searching, adding, rating, and viewing recipes.
-The optional choice to add a photo to a recipe is also a great function as it gives a visual representation of what the result can be.
+The optional choice is to add a photo to a recipe is also a great function as it gives a visual representation of what the result can be.

 ## Product Spec